JuliaLabs/Cassette.jl/docs/src/overdub.md

 ```

 As you can see, `overdub` is a `@generated` function, and thus returns its own method body
 computed from the run-time types of its inputs.
-To compute this method body, however,
+To actually compute this method body,
 `overdub` is doing something quite special.

 First, via `Cassette.reflect`, `overdub` asks Julia's compiler to provide it with a bunch of
-information about the original method call as specified by `args`, including the method's
+information about the original method call as specified by `args`.
+The result of this query
-lowered IR.
-The result of this query is `reflection`, which is a `Cassette.Reflection` object
+is `reflection`, which is a `Cassette.Reflection` object if the compiler found lowered IR for
-if the compiler found lowered IR for `args` and `nothing` otherwise (e.g. if `args` specifies
+`args` and `nothing` otherwise (e.g. if `args` specifies a built-in call like `getfield`
-a built-in call like `getfield` whose implementation is not, itself, Julia code).
-Then, for
+whose implementation is not, itself, Julia code).
+For the former case, we execute a pass over
-the former case, we execute a pass over the lowered IR (`Cassette.overdub_pass!`) to perform
+the `reflection` and the lowered IR stored within (`Cassette.overdub_pass!`) to perform the
-the previously presented transformation, and then return the resulting `CodeInfo` object
+previously presented transformation, returning the new lowered IR as a `CodeInfo` object.
-directly from our generator.
-Otherwise, if no lowered IR is available, we simply call the
+Otherwise, if `reflection` is not a `Reflection` object, then no lowered IR is available, so
-context's [`fallback`](@ref) method (which, by default, simply calls the provided function).
+we simply call the context's [`fallback`](@ref) method (which, by default, simply calls the
+provided function).